 Francis Kurkdjian loves the fleeting magic of olfactory installations and the emotions they trigger.
-For nearly a decade, he has been helping fragrances leave their bottles to discover new playing fields.
+For more than a decade, he has been helping fragrances leave their bottles to discover new playing fields.

 Accompanying visitors as they climb the stairs to a Hall of Mirrors suggested by a giant looking glass, the scent of roses adds a poetic, sensory dimension to the retrospective exhibition on the painter Elisabeth Louise Vigée Le Brun.
 Designed by Francis Kurkdjian in collaboration with the scenographer Séverine Baehrel, this new installation drew inspiration from floral ornamentation, a recurring theme in the artist's work that echoes the fragrance "À la rose" created for Maison Francis Kurkdjian.
 Exhibition from September 2015 - January 2016 at the Grand Palais.